 Journalist and Politician

-Ernest Davies "Editor and Publisher of Ludgate Hill" was one of the subscribers listed on 20 April 1970, in the British Parking Association Memorandum and Articles of Association.
+Ernest Davies was one of the subscribers listed on 20 April 1970 when the British Parking Association Memorandum and Articles of Association.
 He and the late Kenneth Bloom were major figures in the founding and subsequent operation of the British Parking Association.

 Ernest went on to become Secretary as well as Seminar Organiser and General Factotum, running the Association from his Newman Street office.
 The Parking Newsletter, edited by Keith Lumley at that time, was published from that address.

 Ernest's early career was in journalism and publishing.
-As a young man in the early 1920's he traveled to the United States finding work on the New York Globe and on local papers in Massachusetts.
-Twenty years later, during the Second World War, he traveled more widely in the UK, working for the BBC and becoming eventually its North American Service Organiser.
+As a young man in the early 1920's he travelled to the United States and found work on the New York Globe and on local papers in Massachusetts.
+Twenty years later, during the Second World War, he travelled more widely in the UK, working for the BBC and eventually becoming its North American Service Organiser.
 In 1929 he helped resuscitate a Socialist monthly, The Clarion, co-edited it for three years and wrote a regular column.

-Ernest's political career was unsuccessful at the 1935 General Election but his political writing continued.
-The State of the Railway (1940) was one of several pamphlets written for the Labour Party and the Fabian Society on the nationalisation of transport, its future structure and policy, advocating in particular the need for an overall transport policy.
+Ernest's political career was unsuccessful at the 1935 General Election, but his political writing continued.
+The State of the Railway (1940) was one of several pamphlets written for the Labour Party and the Fabian Society on the nationalisation of transport and future structure and policy, advocating in particular the need for an overall transport policy.
 In 1945 he entered Parliament, representing the Enfield Division of Middlesex, and almost immediately was invited to be Chairman of the Parliamentary Labour Party's Transport Group.
 It was a position he was to hold from 1945 to 1950 and again from 1951 to 1959.

-Ernest recognised the most exciting and fascinating period of his political career as being his service 1950 1951, as Parliamentary Under-Secretary of State at the Foreign Office, Deputy first to Ernest Bevan and afterwards to Herbert Morrison.
-He was a member of the UK delegation to the United Nations General Assemblies 1947 - 1949, and to the Geneva Conference of the Freedom of Information and the Press in 1948.
+Ernest recognised the most exciting and fascinating period of his political career as being his service from 1950 to 1951, as Parliamentary Under-Secretary of State at the Foreign Office, Deputy first to Ernest Bevan and afterwards to Herbert Morrison.
+He was a member of the UK delegation to the United Nations General Assemblies from 1947 to 1949, and to the Geneva Conference of the Freedom of Information and the Press in 1948.

 He was promoted to Junior Minister Rank with Battle’s return to power after the 1950 General election.
-He represented HMG at the Four Power Agenda Talks in Paris in 1951, where his opposite number from the Soviet Union was an intransigent Mr. Grimy.
-Happier were his meetings with Marshal Tito - Ernest's friendship with Yugoslavia was cemented by his being Chairman, 1957 - 1980, of the British Yugoslav Society and its Vice President 1980 - 1991.
+He represented the Government at the Four Power Agenda Talks in Paris in 1951, where his opposite number from the Soviet Union was an intransigent Mr. Grimy.
+Happier were his meetings with Marshal Tito - Ernest's friendship with Yugoslavia was cemented by his being Chairman of the British Yugoslav Society from 1957 1980, and its Vice President 1980 - 1991.